VivaanHooda/RVCE-ISE-Sem3/README.md

 ## 📋 Additional Resources

 - **Y2-ISE-22-Scheme.pdf**: Official curriculum scheme for Year 2 ISE students (located in root directory)
+- **Other Useful Resources.md**: Additional helpful resources and links

 ## 🎯 How to Use This Repository